SolsticeSpectrum/blacknwhite/README.md

 If you want the Nautilus theme to be running you will have to build it on your own from folder themes/phocus.
 You have to get the files from [this repo](https://github.com/DarkReaper231/phocus) as I only provided modified build files in this repo.
 It is a fork as the creator will be doing some edits that will get rid of this black theme.

-If you are planning to use the grub theme DO NOT COPY the whole config.
-The whole config is in my repo just for REFERENCE.
-Instead copy only the part starting with ```# --> This part creates the grub look and must be recopied into grub.cfg after every grub update``` and ending with ```# End of the grub look <--```
+To use the grub theme move the folder sleek to /usr/share/grub/themes
+Open file /etc/default/grub with your preferred text editor and find the line `#GRUB_THEME=""` uncomment it and add `/usr/share/grub/themes/sleek/theme.txt`
+into the quotation marks
+Final result should look like this `GRUB_THEME="/usr/share/grub/themes/sleek/theme.txt"`
+Save the file and run command `sudo grub-mkconfig -o /boot/grub/grub.cfg`

 ## Steps you should do after installing